How to Concatenate Video Files in Python

 $ pip install moviepy

-MoviePy uses FFmpeg software under the hood and will install it once you execute MoviePy code the first time.
+MoviePy uses FFmpeg software under the hood and will install it once you execute the MoviePy code the first time.
 Open up a new Python file and write the following code:

 def concatenate(video_clip_paths, output_path, method="compose"):